 • Often hailed as the conservation president, Teddy was also the first to take a public ride in an electric car.

-• During World War I, Wilson decided he should save money on lawn-upkeep at the White House.
+• During World War I, Wilson decided he should save money on lawn-upkeep at the White House, as you can see in the photo at top.
 His green solution was to bring a flock of sheep in to graze the presidential lawn.
 Money raised from their wool went to bolster the Red Cross war efforts.

 • He also outlawed dumping anthracite coal and its refuse into streams and established mining regulations on federal lands.

 • Calvin Coolidge did very little, and spoke even less, conserving both energy and clean air.
-Governmental records note that he had a “talent for effectively doing nothing.”
+Government records note that he had a "talent for effectively doing nothing."

 • Taking a one-man, grass-roots approach to paper reduction, Truman read every single book in his hometown library.